 In the wake of any eventuality, an insurance policyholder often requires the services of both contractors who carry out the repair work and public adjusters who try to maximize the coverage.
-Contractors will gain a lot if they work alongside public adjusters for the latter enjoy certain privileges that are denied to the former.
+Contractors will gain a lot if they work alongside public adjusters, for the latter enjoy certain privileges that are denied to the former.

-• When your property has sustained any kind of damage, contractors will have a role to play in the recovery process but they cannot get you your insurance coverage.
+• When your property has sustained any kind of damage, contractors will have a role to play in the recovery process, but they cannot get you your insurance coverage.

 • In fact, if a restoration contractor tries to meddle in the insurance process, it will probably be considered unlawful and can invite punitive action.

 • If there is anyone who is legally authorized to assist a policyholder in settling their insurance claim, it’s public adjusters.
-When a general contractor or roofer has a public adjuster by their side, they will have someone who will take care of all the tiring and difficult work and act as a back office, that too free of cost.
+When a general contractor or roofer has a public adjuster by their side, they will have someone who will take care of all the tiring and difficult work and act as a back office.
+That too, free of cost.

 • Virtually every state deems it illegal for contractors to carry out negotiations on behalf of an insurance policyholder.
-There have been instances when this kind of action has resulted in imprisonment and heavy fine for the guilty.
+There have been instances when this kind of action has resulted in imprisonment and a heavy fine for the guilty.

 • Public adjusters are given to referring contractors to insurance policyholders because many a time when an insured approaches a public adjuster, they are yet to hire a contractor for the necessary repairs.